-- 34 source spatiotemporal evolution is crucial to extracting the physical characteristics of the sam- - 35 pled medium.
-Recent developments in oceanic wave modeling from oceanography, through satel- - 36 lite and buoy data assimilation, have opened new opportunities for seismologists to understand - 37 recorded seismic waveforms.
-In this study, we introduce Wave Model Sources of Ambient Noise - 38 (WMSAN, pronounced [wam-san]) Python package to visualize ambient noise sources maps and - 39 compute proxy of seismic observables in an efficient user-friendly fashion.
+Non-technical summary Continuous shakes of the ground recorded everywhere on Earth, called seismic ambient noise, show significant peaks in energy around 7 s and 14 s of period.
+These correspond to seismic waves originating from interactions between oceanic waves with themselves or with the sea floor at the coast respectively.
+Seismic ambient noise studies focus on retrieving information on the structure of the Earth at different scales and depths.
+Knowing the dynamic of the source of seismic waves is crucial to extracting the physical characteristics of the sampled medium.
+Recent developments in oceanic wave modeling, through satellite and buoy data integration, have opened new opportunities for seismologists to understand recorded seismic traces.
+In this study, we introduce the Wave Model Sources of Ambient Noise (WMSAN, pronounced [wam-san]) Python package to visualize the maps of ambient noise sources and compute simulated seismic waveforms in an efficient user-friendly fashion.